This post may contain affiliate links. Please see our disclosure policy.

 Storage Information

-These brownie protein bars freeze amazing.
-I put them between sheets of parchment paper and freeze up to 3 months.
 You can also store them in the fridge for up to a week.
-I don't recommend leaving these at room temperature or they will be very soft.
+I don’t recommend leaving these at room temperature or they will be very soft.

-Carob vs. Chocolate
+Carob Brownies vs. Chocolate Brownies

 I tested this protein brownie recipe with cocoa powder and carob powder to see if it would work for those with a chocolate sensitivity and both turned out great.
 Carob has a more toasted flavor to it, whereas cocoa is a little more bitter.
 Both performed the same in the recipe – the texture was still gooey and the flavors were consistent.

 Carob is a helpful alternative for people who are sensitive to caffeine or theobromine.
-If you're doing HYH, use the carob option with sunbutter and seed protein.
-If you're not sensitive to nuts or chocolate, feel free to substitute your favorite nut butter (I recommend almond butter) or another type of protein powder.
+If you’re doing HYH, use the carob option with sunbutter and seed protein.

 Protein Recipes

-Protein Brownies
+No Bake Protein Brownies

 Ingredients